Treading boldly: China's Ren builds global chemicals group

 “For all these years ChemChina has been battling with market turmoil,” Ren told a small group of reporters on Sunday.

-Ren predicts the Pirelli acquisition - which the companies first discussed three years ago when he visited the firm’s Milan headquarters - will have a “revolutionary” impact on ChemChina’s rubber and tyre business.
+Ren predicts the Pirelli acquisition - which the companies first discussed three years ago when he visited the firm’s Milan headquarters - will have a “revolutionary” impact on ChemChina’s rubber and tire business.

 “I was impressed by Pirelli’s excellent technology, management, well-known brand and competitive distribution,” Ren said.

-Ren expects a combined company to have its greatest impact in the industrial tyre segment, making more tyres for trucks and heavy machinery and reaching new consumers in Asia, where Pirelli’s current market share is small.
+Ren expects a combined company to have its greatest impact in the industrial tire segment, making more tires for trucks and heavy machinery and reaching new consumers in Asia, where Pirelli’s current market share is small.

 Ren had his eye fixed on building a state chemicals powerhouse since 1984, when the then-26-year-old chemicals plant mechanic in China’s landlocked northwest borrowed 10,000 yuan ($1,611 at today’s rates) from the government to start a factory making industrial solvents.